IPK-BIT/isa4j/docs/scalability-evaluation.md

 ## F-statistic: 2.788e+04 on 3 and 132 DF,  p-value: < 2.2e-16
 ```

-OK, the lines look good, now we can make actual comparisons.
+OK, the models look good enough, now we can make actual comparisons.
 Since the slopes of the lines are different, isa4J is going to become relatively faster the more rows we write:

 - When writing 100 lines isa4J is $10^{2.4744312 + 0.0751934 * log_{10}(100)} = 421.5198222$ faster
 - When writing 25000 lines isa4J is $10^{2.4744312 + 0.0751934 * log_{10}(25000)} = 638.450546$ faster

+## Conclusion

+There are two take-aways from this:

+1. isa4J scales significantly better when complexity of rows increases (1.4487755 and 5.5272749-fold increase for isa4J compared to 2.5193116 and 8.9179401-fold for isatools).
+2. The more lines are written, the faster isa4J becomes compared to isatools (421.5198222 faster for 100 lines, 638.450546 faster for 25,00 lines).